How Insurance Works When Buying a New Home

 - The efficiency of appliances (e.g. washer/dryer, refrigerator etc.)

-Getting the right insurance coverage is one of the more important decisions you’ll make prior to purchasing your new home.
-Simply contact a TD Insurance Advisor and they’ll walk through all your options, answer all your questions and help you find the best coverage to fit your needs.
+Getting the right home insurance coverage is one of the more important decisions you’ll make prior to purchasing your new home.
+It is not required by law in Canada; however, most mortgage lenders will require it.
+You can get a quote online in just minutes to help you find the best coverage to fit your needs.

-When discussing your insurance needs consider the following factors that affect the cost of your coverage:
+When thinking about your insurance needs consider the following factors that could affect the cost of your coverage:

 - Type of residence (e.g. single family, multi-family etc.)

 - Construction material

 - Type and age of heating, plumbing, and electrical systems

 - Fire protection (e.g. proximity to emergency services)

 - Type of coverage and deductible